Hypocrate-code/HypLoad/README.md

 The app is only available on Android mobile for now.

 ### Downloading :
-You just have to download the **HypLoad.apk** file, and execute it to install the app, then you're free to play with it !
+You just have to download this file -> <a href="https://github.com/Hypocrate-code/HypLoad/raw/main/HypLoad.apk?download=" target="blank">**HypLoad.apk**</a>, and execute it to install the app, then you're free to play with it !

 ### Features :
+* Downloading a whole playlist in one click
-* Downloading single video
+* Downloading single video easily
-* English and French traduction available
+* English and French traduction
 * Choose the resolution of the video you download
-* Choose between downloading the video (image and audio) or only its audio (perfect for musics or podcasts)
+* Choose between downloading the video or only its audio (perfect for musics or podcasts)
 * Dark theme / Light theme
-### AVAILABLE SOON :
+### Available soon :
-* Downloading whole playlist in one touch
-* Your playlists link are saved by the app for you to update them easily (videos added downloaded)
+* Your playlists link will be saved by the app for you to update them effortlessly (videos added downloaded)
 * Portability on any devices